 Read everything you need to know about the Thailand visa on arrival (Thailand eVOA), including the Thai visa requirements, necessary documentation and validity of the travel visa.

 What is a Thailand Visa on Arrival?

 Travelers who wish to visit Thailand for up to two weeks can do so using the Thailand visa on arrival which permits travelers to stay for up to 15 days in Thailand.
 There are certain requirements for the Thailand visa on arrival, as well as a list of countries that are eligible for the Thai visa on arrival application.

-The eVisa on arrival can now be obtained online before traveling to Thailand, allowing eligible citizens to avoid long lines for a Thai visa on arrival at the border.
-Those with the Thai eVisa on arrival can join a dedicated fast lane for entry to the country.
+The Thai eVisa on arrival can now be obtained online before traveling to Thailand, allowing eligible citizens to avoid long lines for a Thai visa on arrival at the border.
+Those with the Thai eVOA online can join a dedicated fast lane for entry to the country.

-The government of the Kingdom of Thailand introduced the eVisa for Thailand to save time in visa approval, and the fee for the application is being waived until the 13th of January, 2019.
+The government of the Kingdom of Thailand introduced the eVOA for Thailand to save time in visa approval, and the additional payment for the application is being waived until the 30th of April, 2019.
 After this date, a fee of 2,000 Baht (US $61) may be required upon arrival.

 Can I apply for a Thailand visa on arrival online?

 On November 21st, the Royal Thai Government launched the online visa on arrival that allows citizens of 21 countries to obtain their visa before arriving in Thailand.
 The objective of this electronic visa is to speed up the entry process upon arrival in Thailand.